 Please refer to:

-* These publications are being revised.
-Updated editions will be posted as soon as available.
+* This publication is being revised.
+An updated edition will be posted as soon as available.

 for detailed information.
 You may also request your own copy of the Policies and Procedures Manual in print or alternative formats.

 Academic Center for Excellence (ACE)